rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/provisioning-scripts.md

 - Stop `k3s`, `dockerd` or `containerd`
 - Run deprovisioning scripts

 **Important to note:** Scripts need to be saved with Unix line endings; line-ending conversion is not done; and files with DOS line endings may produce unexpected results.
+There are some limitations to the things you can change using provisioning scripts.
+For example, you cannot change the hard ulimits on WSL2 using provisioning scripts.
+Please use provisioning scripts with caution and feel free to reach out to the Rancher Desktop team on Slack/Github if you have a specific question about provisioning scripts.